4 Exercises to Maintain Mental Clarity in Old Age

 2. Schulte table

-To do this exercise, known as the Schulte table, you have to start by concentrating on the number in the center.
+To do this exercise, the Schulte table, you start by concentrating on the number in the center.

-As well as focusing on the number 19 (in this table), you have another goal: find the number 1 and continue with all the other numbers in ascending order.
-Meanwhile, you should still focus on the number in the center.
+Along with focusing on the number 19 (in this table), you have another goal: find the number 1 and continue with all the other numbers in ascending order.
+But, you have to always keep your focus on the number in the center.

 3. Finger signs